-I picked 3 quality brands 100% guaranteed packs at moderate price points that come with a manufacturers warranty.
-They all have adjustable shoulder harness systems, come in several sizes and have the features you need.
+I picked 3 quality brands with 100% guaranteed packs at moderate price points that come with a manufacturer’s warranty.
+They all have adjustable shoulder harness systems and have the features you need.
 Most backpackers should be able to get a good fit with these packs.

 Granite Gear Crown2 60 Pack – Men’s